michaelgrosner/tribeca/etc/README.md

   * WebClientUsername and WebClientPassword - Username and password for [web UI](https://github.com/ctubio/tribeca#web-ui) access.
 If kept as `NULL`, no the web client will not require authentication (Not recommended at all!!)

 Input your exchange connectivity information, account information, and API keys in the config properties for the exchange you intend on trading on.

+If you set in your exchange the `OrderDestination` value as `Null`, all API calls will be redirect to NullGateway (testing mode).

 These options are also valid environment variables for the [dist/Dockerfile](https://github.com/ctubio/tribeca/tree/master/dist#dockerfile) file.